JulianDM1995/create-next-sitemap-docs/README.md

 ### Command Line Usage

-When you run the tool from the command line, it will recursively search through the directory specified in `appPath` to find all `page` and `route` files used by the Next.js app router (`page.tsx`, `page.jsx`, `page.js`, `route.tsx`, `route.jsx`, `route.js`).
+When you run the tool from the command line, it will recursively search through the directory specified in `--appPath` (./app or ./src/app by default) to find all `page` and `route` files used by the Next.js app router (`page.tsx`, `page.jsx`, `page.js`, `route.tsx`, `route.jsx`, `route.js`).
 Once it identifies these files, it generates an HTML file that visually maps out the routing architecture of your application.
 This visual map helps in understanding the structure and flow of your app's routes.

 ### Markdown Documentation